hansemannn/titanium-pdf-tools/README.md

-# Titanium iOS PDF Merge
+# Titanium iOS PDF Tools

-Merges a given number of PDF files into one file using the `PDFKit` framework
+Merges a given number of PDF files into one file using the `PDFKit` framework.
+Note: This module used to be `ti.pdfmerge`!

 ## Requirements